AlfieLinux/salt/README.md

 HEAD is now at 7b096a4 READ
 ```

-WARNING: Do not commit after deleting any file, if you are to simulate this.
-Although I'm pretty sure that you can pick whatever commit you want to revert back to.
+**WARNING: Do not commit after deleting any file if you were to simulate this.
+Although I'm pretty sure that you can pick whatever commit you want to revert back to.**

+## Assignment F) Creating a new salt module.
+(18:09)